 Funding for the grants is now being raised by Cobb Community Foundation.
-As a result of the generosity of our community, on April 26, 2019 , we will be awarding $100,000 in Cobb Community Impact Grants ranging from $5,000 to $10,000 each.
-As in prior years, these grants will be awarded for the creation of new programs and the expansion of existing programs that improve quality of life in the county.
-This is NOT a reimbursement grant.
+As a result of the generosity of our community, on April 26, 2019 we awarded $100,000 in Cobb Community Impact Grants ranging from $5,000 to $10,000 each.
+As in prior years, these grants were awarded for the creation of new programs and the expansion of existing programs that improve quality of life in the county.
+This was NOT a reimbursement grant.

 Applicant Eligibility Requirements

 - The applicant must be exempt from taxes under Section 501(c)(3) of the Internal Revenue Code and be classified as a public charity.

 - The applicant’s annual registration with the Georgia Secretary of State’s office must be current through 2019.

 - The applicant must be current in any required 990 or 990-N filings.